phero-hq/website/docs/deploying-phero/gcloud-functions.md

 Google Cloud offers serverless functions.
 Google calls these `Google Cloud Functions`.
 Some people know them as `Firebase Functions`.
 Under the hood they are the same thing.

 In order to deploy your Phero server, there's one last step: making an export.
-When you export you server, Phero compiles an optimized server for you to deploy.
+When you export your server, Phero compiles an optimised bundle for you to deploy.

 ## Prerequisites